 - Campus Recreation Website

-The mission of the Department of Campus Recreation and Intramural Sports is to provide activities, services and facilities that encourage personal development and learning experiences through enjoyable sport and recreational opportunities.
+The mission of the Department of Campus Recreation is to provide activities, services and facilities that encourage personal development and learning experiences through enjoyable sport and recreational opportunities.

 We strive to:

 - Be an integral part of the collegiate experience;